seanchas116/design-icons/README.md

 <p align="center"><img src="thumbnails.svg"></p>

-design-icons is a collection of icons for use in design tools.
+design-icons is a small collection of icons for use in design tools.

 The icons are originally used in [Macaron](https://macaron-elements.com/), a design tool for creating web pages.